 Dr. Fahd Ahmad, a.k.a.
 Rogue Dad MD recently published an Academic Paper About Resident Financial Illiteracy on The White Coat Investor.
 That’s right, illiteracy.
 The results are appalling.

 Tomorrow, my 6th quarterly newsletter goes out to all e-mail subscribers.
-I’ll be sharing all sorts of blog facts, statistics, and website revenue, a detail that I only share with e-mail subscribers.
+I’ll be sharing all sorts of blog facts and statistics.
 The last quarter has been my best quarter yet, and I’m glad you’ve all been a part of the site’s success.

 Smile!
 You’re supporting Amazon Smile!